 Log Off When Not In Use

-If you are using Merchants Internet Banking and you need to leave your computer for any reason, click on Logout.
-This will log you out of Merchants Internet Banking so that no one else can access your information while you are away from the computer.
+If you are using Merchants Online Banking and you need to leave your computer for any reason, click on Logout.
+This will log you out of Merchants Online Banking so that no one else can access your information while you are away from the computer.
 When you return, all you need to do is enter your username and password and you will be right back into the system.

-In addition, if you don't perform any functions in Merchants Internet Banking for a period of time while you are logged on, the session will automatically time-out and log you off for your own protection.
+In addition, if you don't perform any functions in Merchants Online Banking for a period of time while you are logged on, the session will automatically time-out and log you off for your own protection.

 Other Tips to Help Reduce Fraud